Updated: Dec 15, 2022

 Wear bright clothes or a fluorescent vest: Cyclists should wear bright clothes or fluorescent gear to make themselves more visible to other drivers.
 Cyclists who like to ride at night should always add reflective tape to their helmets.

 Always signal when turning or braking: Cyclists should always use proper hand signals to indicate when they will make a turn or brake.

-How much is my bicycle accident case worth?
+How much is my bicycle accident in California worth?

-The value of a bicycle accident claim in California depends on a variety of factors and can vary significantly from case to case.
+The value of a bicycle accident claim in California depends on various factors and can vary significantly from case to case.
 The compensation depends on the following factors:

 The severity of your injuries;

-The costs associated with you medical treatment and whether you require ongoing treatment in the future;
+The costs associated with your medical treatment and whether you require ongoing treatment in the future;

 Whether your injuries caused you to miss work and lose income;

 If your injuries caused any long-term or permanent impairments, disfigurement, or disabilities; and

 The amount of physical and emotional suffering you experienced as a result of your injuries.